 IDA's interview results reinforced Drucker's principal top management roles of an organization's leader.
 Interviewees described the importance of the academy's leader performing a command, an executive, and sometimes a transformational role by establishing a long-term vision and strategic direction for the institution that are aligned with the long-term direction of the Service, the strategic guidance of Military Department leaders, and the mission of the institution.
 More than forty-five respondents indicated that the doers of the academy's mission, as well as the external stakeholders, must hear and see from their superintendent the vision, and the strategic plan and its goals they must all seek to achieve.
-Drucker reiterates this point by stating, "Top Management is the directing, vision-setting, standard-setting organ."
+Drucker reiterates this point by stating, "Top Management is the directing, vision-setting, standard-setting organ."17 b.
+Set Standards; Set the Example.
+Provide a Vision that Articulates Organizational Values

-&lt;sup>15 Drucker, Management: Tasks, Responsibilities, Practices, 611.
+15 Drucker, Management: Tasks, Responsibilities, Practices, 611.